myyat/hotel-booking-system-ba/docs/user-stories.md

   Then the system displays an error message and prompts the user to retry

 - Given the user is on the guest details page
-  When the user enters invalid payment details
-  Then the system displays a validation message
+  When the user submits payment with invalid payment details Then the system displays a validation message